 - Soups.
 Add vegetable puree into your kids’ favorite soups.
 Cauliflower does well in chicken noodle, carrot into tomato soup… it’s an easy add!

 - Popsicles.
 Just like with smoothies, making a healthy popsicle is simple when adding veggies.
 In fact, if you have some leftover veggie smoothie, this is a great way to use it up!

 Hidden Veggie Recipes with Pumpkin

 Another seasonal favorite, pumpkin is the mascot for fall.
 But it might not come to mind that pumpkin, a member of the squash family, is actually a vegetable!
 While I can’t say chugging a PSL will up the amount of veggies you’re eating in a day, I can say these pumpkin recipes will help get you to that number!

 Spinach can be a really hard vegetable to get kids to try – that’s why so many moms love hiding spinach in kids’ favorites.
 Add in the fact that spinach is such a simple thing to slip into recipes, and you’ve got a winner.
 You can substitute most of the spinach in these recipes for any greens – kale is a popular one!

 - Veggie Pesto Pasta Sauce.
 This is on our meal plan at least once a week, more in the summer.
 It’s simple, satisfying, and super versatile.

 - Super Sneaky Spinach Brownies.
 The perfect compromise between tasty dessert and eating your veggies.

-- Healthy Chocolate Cookies.
+- Chocolate Spinach Cookies.
 Seriously, you would NEVER EVER know these decadent cookies have spinach.
 Just make them, trust me.